bitsy-ai/printnanny-os/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature Request
-about: Suggest an idea for Print Nanny
+about: Suggest an idea for PrintNanny
 title: 'New feature request'
 labels: 'enhancement'
 assignees: leigh-johnson